a01669986/BIOL3070-Thomas/Warm-up-mosquitoes-TEMPLATE.md

 West Nile virus (WNV) is a mosquito-borne virus that was first introduced into the United States in 1999.
 This virus affected various types of animals like humans and birds.
-It is usually passed from a mosquito vector taking a blood meal from an infected host and then later biting a new healthy host.
-Although it is less common, the virus can be passed to humans in this same way as well.
+It is usually passed from a mosquito vector taking a blood meal from an infected host then later biting a new healthy host.
+Although it is less common, the virus can be passed to humans in this same way.

 This study’s focus is on mosquito blood meal data from Salt Lake City, Utah.
-Determining which animal the mosquito had taken a blood meal from was the first step.
-DNA extraction followed by polymerase chain reaction (PCR) and DNA sequencing was used to identify the host species of the blood meal.
+The first step was determining which animal the mosquito had taken a blood meal from.
+The next step is DNA extraction followed by polymerase chain reaction (PCR) and DNA sequencing was used to identify the host species of the blood meal.

-The House Finch a common carrier of WNV.
-The House Finch has the longest days of viremia compared to all carrier species (Kumar et al., 2003).
-This icrease of viremia could likely cause the abundance of infection among the species.
+The House Finch is a common carrier of WNV and has the longest days of viremia compared to all carrier species (Kumar et al., 2003).
+This increase of viremia could likely cause the abundance of infection among the species.
 Salt lake City is an urban environment, a common environment for House Finches.
-House finches are very common in urban environments like, Salt Lake City.
 A primary focus was on the correlation between high House Finch populations and WNV cases in Salt Lake City.

 ``` r
 # Manually transcribe duration (mean, lo, hi) from the last table column